Teach a Dog to Heel! in 4 steps

 Step No. 4

-If the previous steps work well, you can move the workout outside and slowly incorporate incidents that you might encounter in your everyday lifeFor example, you can ask your dog to walk at heel while another dog passes.
-You can also walk past a playground full of playing children .
+If the previous steps work well, you can move the workout outside and slowly incorporate incidents that you might encounter in your everyday life.
+Among other things, you can ask your dog to walk at heel while another dog walks past you.
+You can also walk past a playground that is full of children playing.

 Only you can judge how good your dog is at this command .
 If you trust him, you can also walk with him in foot command through the marketplace.
 However, this is very difficult for your pet because there are exciting distractions all around.